LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

 #### Setup your RStudio project

+* Remember!
+Working in projects is considered a best practice in data science.
-* Open your `data-science` RStudio project (modeling good practice)
+* Open your RStudio project.
+I called mine `data-science`.
-* Download [surveys.csv](https://ndownloader.figshare.com/files/2292172), [species.csv](https://ndownloader.figshare.com/files/3299483), and [plots.csv](https://ndownloader.figshare.com/files/3299474) files into your "data-raw" folder.
-Click on the names of the files to download them.
+* Click on the names of the following files to download them:
+  - [surveys.csv](https://ndownloader.figshare.com/files/2292172) - main table, one row for each rodent captured, date on date, location, species ID, sex, and weight in grams and hindfoot length in millimeters.
+  - [species.csv](https://ndownloader.figshare.com/files/3299483) - latin species names for each species ID + general taxon
+  - [plots.csv](https://ndownloader.figshare.com/files/3299474) - information on the experimental manipulations at the site
+* Save the three CSV files into your "data-raw" folder.
-  * Need to know where the data is?
+  * Don't know where the CSV files are?
 Right click -> `Save link as`.
-- In your `data-science` RStudio project create a new Rmd file.
-- Save the new Rmd file in the "documents" folder with the name "small-mammals.Rmd"
+- Create a new Rmd file and save it in the "documents" folder with the name "small-mammals.Rmd".
-- Use markdown syntax to create a description of this dataset
+- Use markdown syntax to create a description of this dataset.

 #### Loading and viewing the dataset

-* Load these files into `R` using the function `read.csv()` from the package `utils`.
+* Load the three CSV files into `R` using the function `read.csv()` from the package `utils`.
 * Remember to use relative paths.

 ```r